mthammus/postgres/README.md

 - Access pgAdmin at [http://localhost:8120](http://localhost:8120) with the email `admin@admin.com` and password `admin`.

 ## Volumes
 - PostgreSQL data is persisted in the `./postgres_data` directory on the host machine.
+This will be the sub folder in your postgres folder.
 - pgAdmin data is persisted in the `./pgadmin_data` directory on the host machine.
+This will be the sub folder in your postgres folder.

 ## Notes
 - Ensure the IP addresses `192.168.1.29` and `192.168.1.30` are available on your network.